chfriess/data_analysis_scripts_BA/README.md

 - mapping of EM data on bioelctric timestamps by function interpolate_em_on_bioelectric() by script extract_displacement_and_bioelectric_data.py

 Bioelectric signal:
-- calculation of impedance and displacement of raw bioelectric sensor data as presented by [1]
+- recording impedance and displacement data based on bioelectric sensor setup as presented by **[1]**
 - Gaussian filtering and z-standardization by interpolate_em_on_bioelectric() by script extract_displacement_and_bioelectric_data.py